OisinWrites/Battleships-Legacy/README.md

         Methods: Trying wrapping size in brackets.
 Failed.
                 - Wrapping (size)/2 in brackets from + 1, to enforce BOMDAS
                 - Giving expression // instead of / for rounding function just discovered.
+                Failed
+                - Readdress the problem through code in board.py lines 46-54
         Results:

 # Deployment